jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 **Equivariance** is the detection of objects that can transform to each other.
 Intuitively, the capsule network detects the face is rotated right 20° (equivariance) rather than realizes the face matched a variant that is rotated 20°.
 By forcing the model to learn the feature variant in a capsule, we _may_ extrapolate possible variants more effectively with less training data.

+In CNN, final label is viewpoint invariant.
+For equivariance, changes in viewpoint lead to corresponding changes in neural activities.

 ### Matrix capsule

 The matrix capsule captures the activation (likeliness) and the 4x4 pose matrix.